Building Multilingual Datasets for Predicting Mental Health Severity through LLMs: Prospects and Challenges: Conclusion

 \section{Conclusion}

 We presented a novel multilingual dataset designed to evaluate the ability of LLMs to predict the severity of mental health conditions in user-generated posts.
 Using English as the source language, we translated the posts to French, German, Turkish, Greek, Finnish, and Portuguese, using LLM-based machine translation.
 Then, we prompted the LLM to predict the severity of two mental health conditions across all languages.
-Our findings show that the LLM performance varies depending on the language.
+Our results indicate that the LLM performance varies depending on the language.
 Also, the best performance is not necessarily achieved in the source (English) language.
-Although not tested explicitly in low resource languages, our method can potentially be useful for such languages, due to its cost-effective nature.
-Next steps comprise the application of our methodology to a broader range of languages (including a variety of low resource languages) and adding datasets for more mental health tasks and from different social media platforms.
+Tested on low-resource languages (i.e., Greek and Turkish on medical domain), our method is useful for other languages due to its cost-effective nature.
+Next steps comprise the application of our methodology to a broader range of languages (including a variety of low-resource languages) and adding datasets for more mental health tasks.